We worked with Drinkaware to test the usability of their products to help people make a positive change to their drinking habits.

 Looking at people’s different levels of dependency over time, allowed us to understand and show the messy reality of people’s relationship with alcohol.
 It’s not a straight line when trying to change.

-We found that the biggest area of opportunity is helping people move from ‘thinking about changing’ to ‘trying to change’ regardless of setbacks.
+We found that the biggest area of opportunity for Drinkaware is in helping people move from ‘thinking about changing’ to ‘trying to change’ regardless of setbacks, and recommended some opportunities to focus on.

 What we did